 If you have been charged with a crime, the consequences of your trial are going to rely on the evidence admitted in court.
 You need a skilled lawyer on your side to analyze the evidence gathered by police and determine if a motion to suppress will benefit your case.

-For more information, contact Law Offices of Keith J. Nedwick, P.C. and request a free consultation with our Norman criminal defense lawyer today.
+For more information, contact Law Offices of Keith J. Nedwick, P.C. and request a free meeting with our Norman criminal defense lawyer today.